practicingdev/sandbox/README.md

 The test sandbox is a repo that contains dummy test that sleep for random times and then pass.

-`test_*` directories contain shell scripts that merely sleep for random durations to simulate durations of real tests.
+`test_*` directories contain shell scripts that merely sleep for random duration to simulate durations of real tests.

 These test files and the command to run them are specified in the `.turbo_test.yml` configuration file, e.g.: